Equivariant Degenerations of Plane Curve Orbits: Preliminary Definitions, Conventions, and Notation

 \end{defn}

-We include the factor of $\#\on{Aut}(X)$ because it naturally arises when specializing orbits.
-The polynomials $P_X$ are an equivariant generalization of predegrees as defined by Aluffi and Faber \cite[Definition]{AF93}. \begin{defn} The {\sl predegree} of a hypersurface $X$ having full dimensional orbit is $\#\on{Aut}(X)$ times the degree of its orbit in the projective space $\mb{P}^{{d+r \choose r}-1}$.
-If the orbit of $X$ is not full dimensional then we define its predegree to be zero. \end{defn} \begin{rmk} The predegree of a hypersurface $X$ is the coefficient of $H^{{d+r \choose r}-(r+1)^2}$ in $P_{X}$.
-Thus, the equivariant classes contain much more enumerative data than the predegree.
-However, we will often critically use the knowledge of the pre-degree in equivariant arguments. \end{rmk}
+The polynomials $\mathsf{P}_X$ are equivariant generalizations of the notion of predegree, as defined by Aluffi and Faber \cite[Definition]{AF93}: \begin{defn} The {\sl predegree} of a hypersurface $X \subset \P V$ having full dimensional orbit is $\#\on{Aut}(X)$ times the degree of the orbit closure $\P \Orb(X)$ in the projective space $\mb{P} \on{Sym}^{d}V^{\vee}$.
+If the orbit of $X$ is not full dimensional then we define its predegree to be zero. \end{defn} \begin{rmk} The predegree of a hypersurface $X$ is the coefficient of $H^{{d+r \choose r}-(r+1)^2}$ in $\mathsf{P}_{X}$.
+Thus, the equivariant classes contain much more enumerative data than the predegree, namely all the other coefficients.
+We will critically use the knowledge of the predegree in equivariant arguments. \end{rmk}